Maniac Mansion (TV series): SCTV connections

-Additionally, nearly all of the main cast members (with the exceptions of then-teenaged actors Kathleen Robertson and Avi Phillips) were veterans of The Second City.
+Additionally, most of the show's main cast members (with the exceptions of then-young actors Kathleen Robertson and Avi Phillips) were veterans of The Second City.
 Joe Flaherty was one of the founders of Toronto's Second City and an original SCTV cast member, while John Hemphill and Mary-Charlotte Wilcox were supporting players and writers in its later seasons; George Buza also appeared as an extra in one episode.
 Deborah Theaker, while having had no involvement with SCTV, was a former member of The Second City stage show.

 As a result of these connections, there are naturally numerous SCTV references throughout the series.
 Eugene Levy, Martin Short, Dave Thomas and Andrea Martin all made guest appearances on the show, as did minor players Juul Haalmeyer, Tony Rosato and Robin Duke.
 A few jokes are reused from the series, and in certain episodes, the characters of Count Floyd and Happy Marsden can be seen playing on television sets in the background.